doobeh/doobeh/README.md

 # Hey there :raised_hands:

 I code!
-Some Swift (leaning more on SwiftUI recently) but largely Python and with a specific :heart: for Flask, SQLAlchemy and a smattering of plugins provided by the wonderful Flask community.
+Some Swift & SwiftUI but largely Python and with a specific :heart: for Flask, SQLAlchemy and a smattering of plugins provided by the wonderful Flask community.

-Currently I work for KH Capital&mdash; mostly internal facing web-applications (with a focus on systems supporting a physical grocery store chain operation)
+Currently I work for KH Capital as the Group IT Manager&mdash; mostly with a focus on internal facing web-applications supporting the businesses under their umbrella across the Turks and Caicos Islands.

 "Full Stack" by necessity, usually leaning towards: